 Remember that some lavender farms will require a booking in advance to help manage numbers, so do check their website before visiting.
 Rules also vary slightly, such as whether or not you can pick the lavender or bring a picnic.
-In this post, I’ll be sharing the top lavender farms near London, along with details and tips on visiting for the 2023 summer season.
+In this post, I’ll be sharing the top lavender fields near London, along with details and tips on visiting for the 2023 summer season.

 When to Visit the Lavender Fields near London

 The lavender fields in England usually post seasonal updates on their websites to help you plan your visit.
 The lavender flowers tend to bloom between the middle to end of June and the middle to end of August, depending on the weather.